Click here for the 2014 Field School

-In the summer of 2012 HARP ran an Experimental Archaeology Field School in the village of Kissonerga, Cyprus.
-The Field School recreated an installation that was likely used for beer production in the Middle Bronze Age.
+In the summers of 2012 & 2013 HARP ran an Experimental Archaeology Field School in the village of Kissonerga, Cyprus.
+The Field Schools recreated an installation that was likely used for beer production in the Middle Bronze Age.
 The original structure has been excavated as part of a research excavation run by Dr. Lindy Crewe of the University of Manchester since 2007.

 The site of Kissonerga-Skalia is an Early-Middle Cypriot settlement, abandoned at the beginning of the Late Cypriot period.
 Excavations have revealed a series of domestic dwellings that were superseded by a phase of monumental construction.
 The village of Kissonerga is incredibly rich in archaeological sites with some of the worlds oldest Neolithic wells, the Chalcolithic settlement of Kissonerga-Mosphillia, as well as the settlement of Skalia.
 The original installation was constructed out of mud plaster and would have originally had a domed roof.
 The structure contained a series of pot lined pits and a sunken fire pit that would have heated the main chamber of the structure.
 An article by Crewe and Hill investigating beer in the archaeological record, using Kissonerga-Skalia as a case study, is available in Volume 44 No. 2 of Levant

 During beer production partially germinated or malted grains are added to water and heated to make a 'mash' and wort, a sticky viscous liquid.
 Following this stage the fermentation process can begin.
 Prior to making the 'mash' the germination process of the grains needs to be stopped, this is usually done by drying the grains rapidly.
 It is believed that the heat generated within the main chamber of the installation at Skalia would be sufficient to dry out the germinated grains before making the 'mash' and adding to water in order to produce beer.

 Reconstruction of the Installation